Mosharrafa/SOC-Investigation-VM-Compromise-RDP-Password-Spray/README.md

 ### Step 5 — Map Discovery Activity

-**What I was looking for:** Built-in Windows enumeration tools used to profile the compromised host and internal network — standard post-exploitation reconnaissance before lateral movement.
+**What I was looking for:** Built-in Windows enumeration tools used to profile the compromised host — standard post-exploitation reconnaissance before lateral movement.

 ```kql
 DeviceProcessEvents